Financial Aid

 Satisfactory Academic Progress Policy

-WIU Satisfactory Academic Progress (SAP) standards are required and guided by federal regulations to help you graduate.
-Progress is measured for all students after grades are posted on an annual basis in May with enrollment during the previous academic year (Summer, Fall, Spring).
+WIU Satisfactory Academic Progress (SAP) standards are required and guided by federal regulations to help you stay on track to graduate.
+Progress is measured for all students after grades are posted after each payment period (i.e. at the end of each semester) with enrollment during the previous semester (Summer, Fall, Spring).
 SAP evaluation is separate and independent from any review of your academic record or academic department.

 Federal & Illinois regulations require a review of academic progress every term.
 These requirements apply to both undergraduate and graduate students at WIU.